J-Siu/johnsiu.com/content/blog/linux-router.md

 #### wide-dhcpv6-client

 While dmz and lan IPv4s are configured in netplan, IPv6 use global address even for devices within your network.
-PD(prefix-delegation) is requied for `lan`, `dmz` interfaces so devices behind them will work correctly.
+PD(prefix-delegation) is required for `lan`, `dmz` interfaces so devices behind them will work correctly.

 Netplan doesn't support PD config at the time of writing.
 Package `wide-dhcpv6-client` is used.
-It is able to assign PD IPv6 addresses to other interfaces after PDs are received, almost (see sla-len at end of this section) without any address hardcoding in the config file or external helper script.
+It is able to assign PD IPv6 addresses to other interfaces after PDs are received, almost (see `sla-len` at end of this section) without any address hardcoding in the config file or external helper script.

 Install package: